He saved lives during an Edmonton apartment fire. Now he can't save his business | CBC News

 He said the removal of that tumour in December led to the unraveling of his business.

-"I couldn't do it anymore because my pains were terrible — brain leaking and backache — all kinds of disasters," he said, highlighting how the incision on his skull hasn't fully healed.
+"I couldn't do it anymore because my pains were terrible — brain leaking and backache — all kinds of disasters," he said, noting how the incision on his skull hasn't fully healed.

-Kasikcioglu temporarily closed his shop to focus on recovering from surgery, but was forced to re-open early in January because he needed the money.
+Kasikcioglu temporarily closed his shop to focus on recovering from surgery.
+But he was forced to re-open early in January because he needed the money.

 'I'm worried about my family'

-Those financial woes plagued him for months, despite the community's efforts to help.
+Those financial woes plagued him for months, despite the community's efforts to help out.
 A GoFundMe campaign raised $5,000 and a group of doctors donated about $3,000 to the business, Kasikcioglu said.

 "It was just a temporary help.
 It couldn't help me," he said.
 "I survived another month, but still, I had to close the shop."